marlenaduleba/online-clothing-store/README.md

 <details>
 <summary>&nbsp;&nbsp;<img alt="Static Badge" src="https://img.shields.io/badge/PUT-FF8C00" align="center">&nbsp; &nbsp; <code>/api/v1/admin/products/{id}</code>&nbsp;&nbsp;<strong>- Update Product by ID (Admin Only)</strong></summary>

-- **Description**: This endpoint allows administrators to update the details of a specific product based on its ID.
-The request must include the updated product information.
+- **Description**: Updates the details of a specific product based on the product ID.
+This endpoint is accessible only to administrators.
 - **Endpoint**: `/api/v1/admin/products/{id}`
 - **Method**: `PUT`
 - **Path Parameters**:
-  - `id` (string, required) - The ID of the product to update
+  - `id` (string, required) - The ID of the product whose details are being updated
 - **Request Headers**:
   - `Authorization` (string, required) - The JWT token for authorization.
-Only users with admin roles or specific permissions should be able to access this endpoint.
+Only administrators with a valid token should be able to access this endpoint.
 - **Request Body**:
   ```json
   {